w3c/webextensions/proposals/cg-wg-relationship.md

 ## Goals

-- Establish a shared vocabulary for the stages a piece of work passes through, from initial idea to published spec text.
+- This document describes the shared vocabulary for the stages a piece of work passes through, from initial idea to published spec text.
-- Clarify which group is responsible for which kind of work, so contributors know where to bring a given discussion.
+- This document clarifies which group is responsible for which kind of work, so contributors know where to bring a given discussion.
 - Define how proposals move from WECG incubation into WEWG consideration, including the possible outcomes of that review.
 - Define how the WEWG receives specifications or artifacts from groups other than the WECG.
 - Lay out a concrete plan for how, where, and when we publish specifications, from Editor's Draft through Candidate Recommendation Snapshot.